marcopennekamp/lore/specification/expressions.md

 let x = v1         // inferred immutable variable declaration
 let mut x: T = v1  // mutable variable declaration let mut x = v1     // inferred mutable variable declaration x                  // variable expression
 ```

 ### Assignments

-An **assignment** lets you assign a new value to a mutable variable or property.
+An **assignment** assigns a new value to a mutable variable or property.
 The type of the right-side value must be compatible with the type of the variable or property.
-Assignment is a **top-level expression** that evaluates to unit.
+Assignment is a **top-level expression** that evaluates to `Unit`.

 ###### Syntax Example